kameronk92/m1_project_reflections/README.md

 **3 What was easier than you expected about jumping in to an unfamiliar codebase?
 What made it easy?
 If nothing felt easy, what would’ve helped you feel more comfortable more quickly?
 With some experience in fixing failues and reading rspec output and stack trace, it was somewhat easy to pinpoint where errors happened.

-**1. Describe the steps you took to dig in to this code base.
-What was your process?
-If you don’t feel you had a process, define one that you might like to try next time.**<br />
-**2. What was the benefit of using TDD while building out this project?**<br />
-**3. What was a resource that you used during this project and how did you use this to move your project forward?**<br />

 ## Paired Paired